-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Newton was a Fellow in our Summer 2016 cohort who landed a job with one of our hiring partners, Crunchbase.

 I have an electrical engineering and computer science degree from UC Berkeley, which gave me a strong coding foundation.
 I am also almost done with a PhD in structural engineering at UC Davis, which gave me a lot of experience solving analytical problems computationally.

 What do you think you got out of The Data Incubator?

 Beyond the miniprojects and learning the data science tools available, The Data Incubator really made me see my potential.
 Being challenged to do something interesting with data, I came up with a fun idea that I had no idea how to execute, but I pushed myself to learn new tools and produce some useful within a few days.
 Seeing what others could do every week, I was inspired to add significant improvements to my capstone project and learned a lot each step of the way.
 Super smart instructors and talented peers really inspired me as well.
 Everyone had their strengths and I could learn something different from each person.
 The environment didn’t feel competitive at all and was actually very collaborative.
 I actually miss coming in every day to work with my pod.
 Go Team Lannister!

 What advice would you give to someone who is applying for The Data Incubator, particularly someone with your background?

 Start thinking of problems you can solve with data now.
 Start learning Python and exploring the wealth of modules available for it.
 You can install Jupyter notebook on your local machine, which will help you play around with scraping and machine learning.
 The two months go by really fast, and anything you can do ahead of time will help you tremendously.